Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 DMAP is a scalable web scanning suit which supports DNS, HTTPS, TLS, and SMTP.
 It works based on domain names and crawls the domain for all supported protocols.
 The advantage over other tools is the unified SQL data model with 166 features and the easy scalability over many crawling machines.

 The website is an ongoing project by Knot DNS to measure the performance of various DNS servers.
-Four open source servers are tested, namely BIND, Knot DNS, NSD, and PowerDNS.
+Four open-source servers are tested, namely BIND, Knot DNS, NSD, and PowerDNS.
 The benchmark includes different zone configurations matching to root zones, TLD zones, or hosting zones as well as different DNSSEC configurations.

-The DNS Census 2013 consist of about 2.5 billion DNS records collected in 2012/2013.
+The DNS Census 2013 consists of about 2.5 billion DNS records collected in 2012/2013.
 The data is gathered from some available zone files and passive or active DNS collecting.
 The DNS records are written into CSV files containing one DNS record per line.

 DNS Coffee collects and archives stats from DNS Zone files in order to provide insights into the growth and changes in DNS over time.

 The website includes information such as the size of different zones.
-It track over 1200 zone files.
+It tracks over 1200 zone files.

 It provides searching through the zones files based on domain names, name servers, or IP addresses.
 It can also visualize the relationship between a domain, the parent zones and the name server in what they call a "Trust Tree".